agracio/edge-js/README.md

 ## Electron

-For use with Electron refer to `electron-edge-js`. https://github.com/agracio/electron-edge-js
+For use with Electron refer to `electron-edge-js` https://github.com/agracio/electron-edge-js

 ## Quick start